fgauna12/fgauna12.github.io/_posts/2021-01-29-migrating-apps-from-one-aks-to-another-using-velero.md

 It took only about a minute or two.
 For me, there were a few warnings and some errors.
 It tried to restore itself, therefore, there were some warnings related to that.
 But, most of the deployments did not work because of the container registry.
 In my case, I <mark>did not add the ACR integration with my new cluster</mark> so many of the images failed to pull down.
 Once I "attached" the ACR to AKS,  the deployments self-healed.

+## There might be unhealthy deployments

-Also, <mark>expect some of the Kubernetes deployments to not work</mark>.
+<mark>Expect some of the Kubernetes deployments to not work</mark>.
 In my case, the Rancher agent was not working because one with the same name and secret was already running in my main cluster (cluster #1).
 Therefore, Rancher server was denying my second agent.

 Also, my NGINX ingress controller was not healthy.
 This was because when I configured it on my main cluster, I tied it to a public static IP on Azure.
 The new cluster's identity did not have permissions to modify that static IP nor did I want it to.